shekhargulati/52-technologies-in-2016/36-webpack/README.md

 };
 ```

 The code generated by webpack in the `bundle.js` file contains a lot of webpack specific code and your application code with some transformation.
-If you have to debug your code using your browser devtools then it will not be friendly.
+If you have to debug your code using your browser devtools, then it will not be friendly.
 To make it easier for you to debug your code using web tools, you can launch webpack with devtools flag.

 ```bash
 $ webpack -w --devtool source-map js/profile.js dist/bundle.js
 ```

 This will generate the source map for the bundle.js file.
-Source map allows you to map your minified or combined file back to an unbuilt state.
+The source map allows you to map your minified or combined file back to an unbuilt state.
 This makes it easy to debug your application.

 To test it you can add a debugger statement in profile.js as shown below.